 Do androids dream of electric sheep?
 Perhaps androids could if they actually slept.
 There’s not a single scene in Blade Runner 2049 where a character, human or replicant, is seen dozing off.
 Considering the experience of the film, that might precisely be the point.
 Each scene is so beautifully and evocatively rendered that it feels as though we’re in a dream, which goes on to complicate what’s “real.”
 Blade Runner may have asked what it means to be human, but 2049 forces us to reconsider the validity of emotions and memories and whether they’re exclusive to the human experience.
 Because if the human experience can be manufactured, what does that make humanity other than a baseline for something better?
 Continue reading

 One of the most iconic shots in La La Land (and there are plenty of them) comes early on during Mia’s melancholy walk home.
 A walk of shame.
-Her car’s been towed, she’s living in the city of her dreams, a city that shuns her all the same, and she finds herself wondering if she’s good enough.
+Her car’s been towed, she’s living in the city of her dreams – a city that shuns her – and finds herself doubting whether she’s good enough.
 It’s an all-too-familiar road, one she embarks on after each failed audition.
-On this particular stroll, she finds music that suits her mood, and follows the bread crumbs of the melody to find Sebastian.
+On this particular stroll, she finds music that suits her mood and follows the bread crumbs of the melody to find Sebastian.
 Continue reading

 What is it about dreams that make them so unbearably cinematic?
 Perhaps it’s the chase, the song and dance of it.
 The grandiosity, vividness.
 Or its proximity.
 How close it seems once we’ve projected the idealized versions of ourselves in the cinema of our subconscious.
 I suppose the real question is what makes us want to chase our dreams when the world tells us otherwise.
 When we’ve faced rejection, tasted failure.
 How long do we go on chasing something until we realize we’re just making a fool of ourselves?
 Continue reading